sallyamoore/Bespoke/README.md

 - Will create a route to nearby nodes.
 - Will be optimized for mobile to facilitate use by bike tourists.
 - Once nearby nodes are shown, a user will be able to click on a node to view directions to it.
-- Will be created as an English-language app with the potential for internationalization
+- Will initially be created as an English-language app with the potential for internationalization

 ### Link to Trello board:
 https://trello.com/b/snyEH1jG/capstone